raspberrypilearning/testing-vision/en/step_4.md

 ![A numbered list of fifteen items, mostly dog breeds, each followed by a percentage.
 Number thirteen is different — 'tennis_ball 1.60%'.
 A picture of a small dog appears below the list.](images/finished_project.png)

 Number 1 is the classifcation the model thinks is most likely to be right, number 2 is its next best classifcation, and so on.
 You can see how the percentages associated with the classifications shrink as you move down the list.
-To see more of the classifications, and try to find the point where they hit 0%, change the value of `top` where you call the `decode_predictions` function and re-run the program.
+To see more of the classifications, and try to find the point where they hit 0%, change the value of `top` where you call the `decode_predictions` function and rerun the program.

 #### A strange classification